openspending/spendingstories/README.md

 If you look at the [getSearchSetData](https://github.com/jplusplus/okf-spending-stories/blob/master/webapp/static/coffee/services/Comprehension.coffee#L140)  method in the `Comprehension` service you can see all translated term in our array. <br/>

-This way of doing cannot work with German for instance because a lot of numbers are constructed with others.
+This way of doing cannot work with German for instance because of the way most numbers are constructed.
-Fuzzy search can work but the search data set (the data that will be used to perform the search) have to be build by an algorithm because of the tremendous amount of numbers.
+Fuzzy search can work but the search data set (the data that will be used to perform the search) has to be built by an algorithm because of the tremendous amount of numbers.

-## Update stories with last currencies and cpi
+## Update stories with last currencies and CPI
 It's important to note that the conversion rates & the consumer price indexes we use to deal with [inflation][wiki-inflation] need to be refreshed by hand: